 Do something different - it’s always nice to serve starters on platters to share, or use glass jars instead of ramekins.
 I love to try different ingredients for their colours so the plates look vibrant, fresh and seasonal.

 9. Finishing touches

-From a simple sprig of mint on your raita to shaving of chocolate over your pudding to the whipping up a coriander foam or even adding a few micro-herbs, these final tweaks will make your guests sit up and take note of your skills.
+From a simple sprig of mint on your raita to shaving chocolate over your pudding to the whipping up a coriander foam or even adding a few micro-herbs, these final tweaks will make your guests sit up and take note of your skills.

 10. Dress the table

 Whatever your style there is always something fun you can do to the table to make your guests smile and set the tone for the evening.
-Coloured fabrics, incense, candles, flowers and music are a big part of the indian culture and they will add heady Eastern atmosphere to your night.
+Coloured fabrics, incense, candles, flowers and music are a big part of the Indian culture and they will add heady Eastern atmosphere to your night.
 I know I said 10 but……

 11. Be a good host!

 Don’t forget all these people are your guests, and you want them to feel at ease and enjoy the evening.
 If you’re stressed they will be too, so relax, smile and enjoy yourself and once you’ve offered them a drink (make sure you have a selection including the soft stuff), pour yourself a nice big glass of bubbles and the rest will come together beautifully.Back to Blog